-My research centers around three main questions: how can some animals survive environmental insults such as dehydration, freezing, or lack of oxygen? how to apply strategies used by these animals to improve mammalian cell and tissue storage? how does the mitochondrion integrate into human diseases such as Alzheimer's and diabetes?
+My research centers around three main questions: how can some animals (extremophiles) survive environmental insults such as dehydration, freezing, or lack of oxygen? how to apply strategies used by extremophiles to improve mammalian cell and tissue storage? how are mitochondrial functions maintained in extremophile animals and how is the mitochondrion impacted by metabolic dysregulations in mammalian cells?
 Prospective undergraduate and graduate students are strongly encouraged to contact me directly to inquire about current research opportunities.

 To access manuscripts and publication please see: http://works.bepress.com/michael_menze

 Dr. rer. nat.